mouli1508/AI-textbook-Q-A-using-RAG/documentation/3-basic_chatbot_v1.md

 This is the simplest form of a memory-aware chatbot.
 It uses OpenAI's chat models combined with persistent history management to enable short-term context retention across turns.

-The goal of this chatbot is to create a conversational loop that remembers **recent history**, personalizes replies based on **user info**, and summarizes past interactions — without advanced memory systems.
+The goal of this chatbot is to create a conversational loop that remembers **recent history**, personalizes replies based on **user info**, and summarizes past interactions, without advanced memory systems.

 ## ⚙️ Core Functionalities